Englishpump93/Town-Of-Chaos-/README.md

 - Doctor
 - Veteran
 - Transporter
-- Demo
+- Demolitionist.
-- PumpkinsPotion
+- Pumpkin's Potion
 - Bastion
-- trapper
+- Trapper

-New Aditions:
+New Additions:

 - Sheriff can 1v1
 - Modifiers shows next to your name
-- RSETTINGS file, this allows you to change recommended settings (this is needed for confime ejects to work)
+- RSETTINGS file, this allows you to change recommended settings (this is needed for confirm ejects to work.)
 - Roles file you can edit so it changes what /r or /info says
 - Most roles can now vent
 - more changes but honestly i forgot